Thursday, December 31, 2020

 5) Resolve to expand your food horizons

 In a similar vein, don't keep eating the same old stuff all the time.
 There are so many wonderful foods out there to taste, to see if you can find some new favorites.
 Break out of your rut and endeavor to try something new on a regular basis.
 Try some less common meats, from rabbit to wild boar, or maybe something even more unusual like insects or guinea pig.
-Seek out ethnic dishes that are new to you, and look for new ingredients you can try out in your own kitchen.
+Seek out cuisines that are new to you, and look for new ingredients you can try out in your own kitchen.
 Taste it all, constantly trying new foods, and continue eating what you enjoy

 6) Resolve to cook more at home

 Cooking at home is another way to benefit the environment, and it can be more economical than eating out all the time.
 It also gives you a better handle on exactly what you eat, so you can make the food as healthy as you desire.
 It can be fun too, if you cook with someone else, breaking the potential boredom of cooking alone.
 Be creative in what you cook, seek out new recipes, and share recipes with others.

 7) Resolve not to be THAT jerk when you dine out